How To Stop Fighting With Your Husband In 2023 (5 Best Ways)

-This is very hard to do and can feel very contrived but it is a key part of listening and being heard.
+This is very hard to do and can feel contrived, but it is crucial to listening and being heard.

 In the case of the example above, with the husband who didn’t come home in time for dinner, the perfect response for him to say would be: “I am sorry that my being late for dinner made you so sad.”
-With that statement you know that your husband has understood what you are trying to say and that might deflate the argument.
+With that statement, you know your husband has understood what you are trying to say, which might deflate the argument.

 #4 – Try to remember that we are all only human.

-A client of mine’s husband came home on Saturday without picking out the windows that he promised her he would pick out.
-She was furious and said something like ‘if you loved me you would have picked out the windows.’
+A client of mine’s husband came home on Saturday without picking out the windows he promised her he would pick out.
+Furious, she said, ‘if you loved me, you would have picked out the windows.’

-The reality was that his mother had called when he was on his way and he had to run over to help her with something.
-Yes, it’s not ideal but it is the reason why he couldn’t do what she had asked, not because he didn’t love he.
+His mother had called when he was on his way, and he had to run over to help her with something.
+Yes, it’s not ideal, but it is why he couldn’t do what she had asked, not because he didn’t love him.

-Next time you are quick to react to something your husband does, take a moment a try to figure out why it happened.
+Next time you react to something your husband does, take a moment to figure out why it happened.
 Perhaps you won’t need the two hours to decompress after all.

 #5 – Be ready to say sorry and to forgive.

-This can be the hardest thing of all for people… to say they are sorry and to forgive perceived wrongs… but it is one of the most important parts of any relationship.
+This can be the hardest thing for people… to say they are sorry and to forgive perceived wrongs… but it is one of the most essential parts of any relationship.

 Why don’t we want to say we are sorry?
 Because it will convey weakness?
 Because we can’t let go of our anger?
 Because we are embarrassed by our actions?

 Whatever the reason, we need to learn how to do it.
-Next time you are having a disagreement with your husband, try apologizing.
-See how quickly the anger deflates, on both sides.
+Next time you disagree with your husband, try apologizing.
+See how quickly the anger deflates on both sides.

-With the husband who came home late, he should start with ‘I am sorry that my lateness made you sad.
-That is apologizing not for the lateness but because of the pain his wife suffered from it.
+With the husband who came home late, he should start with, ‘I am sorry that my lateness made you sad.
+That is apologizing not for the lateness but because of his wife’s pain.

-What shouldn’t be said is “I am sorry that my lateness made you sad BUT I couldn’t help it.”
+What shouldn’t be said is, “I am sorry that my lateness made you sad, BUT I couldn’t help it.”
 In an apology, a BUT makes the apology completely ineffective.
 The BUT means you are making an excuse.
-The reality is is that you caused pain, not matter the reason, and that needs to be acknowledged.
+You caused pain, no matter the reason, and that needs to be acknowledged.

-In the same vein, we need to forgive and not hold onto anger.
+Similarly, we need to forgive and not hold onto anger.
 Holding on to anger is one of the most destructive forces in any relationship.
-If your partner apologizes for his or her actions you need to find it in your heart to remember that they are only human and that they have taken responsibility for their actions and that life must move forward.
+If your partner apologizes for his or her actions, you need to find it in your heart to remember that they are only human and that they have taken responsibility for their actions, and that life must move forward.

-Conflict, and the resulting anger, with anyone can be devastating and especially so with a partner.
-Left unchecked anger can take on a life of it’s own and destroy everything in its path.
+Conflict and the resulting anger with anyone can be devastating, especially with a partner.
+Left unchecked, anger can take on a life of its own and destroy everything in its path.

 Don’t let that happen to you.
 Try to carefully choose your time to talk.
 Don’t attack.
 Let them know you are listening and don’t hold on to the anger.

-And then, perhaps, you can settle down to a nice peaceful, conflict free evening.
+And then, perhaps, you can settle down to a lovely peaceful, conflict-free evening.

 Sounds worth it, no?